Derzo/AdvancedReplaysDocumentation/ReadMe.md

 ---------------------------
 First you need to think what actors you want to replay.
 The whole scene?
 Not a problem.
 Split them to different classes, such as a class for moving static mesh platforms and a class for the character.

 You only need to do it for actors that will interact with something.
-For example, it would be a waste to create a ReplayActor class for a sleeping hamster animation actor that doesn't even have AI and will never wake up.
-Or even if it does have AI, it's still an useless hamster that no-one will really their eye on.
-Just let it live through the whole replay process :smile: test 😄
+For example, it would be a waste to create a ReplayActor class for a sleeping hamster animation actor that doesn't have AI and will never wake up.
+Or even if it does have AI, it's still a hamster that no-one will really their eye on.
+Just let the poor hamster live through the whole replay process.

+To create a ReplayActor blueprint, right click, Create New Blueprint and select the class ReplayActor.

+(gif)

+Open it up and you'll find nothingness.
+To add looks, add components.
+Most usual case would be to bring the static- and skeletalmeshcomponents from the TrackedActors into the ReplayActor.
+If you know their meshes & materials will be constant, you can set them up there, or if they can change between instances, use the function `CopyMeshAndMaterials` on BeginPlay.

+(Picture of an example)

+If you only need to replay the actor transform, you can check the `AutoRecordTransform` when adding the ReplayActors for this ReplayActor type.

+For other data such as animation or camera movement, there are events and functions inside the ReplayActor blueprints to script your ReplayActor logic.